 Availability to bathrooms, change rooms, showers and parking are accessible at this location.

-Parking is free although there are only about 20-25 parking spots.
+Parking is limited to about 20-25 parking spots.
 You can see the beach from the parking lot so it’s easy to drive down and check the waves without much effort.

 Chesterman Beach is approximately 2.7 km (1.7 miles) long and is divided in the middle by Frank Island, a private island that is accessible at low tide.
 Chesterman Beach is lined by beach front homes and is popular among tourists and locals.